 How Does an Individual Hold a Promissory Note?

 The most common situation a person finds themselves in when they end up holding a mortgage note, is when they sell their residence via Owner Financing.
 This type of selling of one’s home is when an interested party buys the home of the note holder (the seller) and pays them a monthly mortgage, rather than through a banking institution or lender.
-This means that a buy can by-pass traditional banks during the house buying process and find an owner-financer selling their home, and pay back the loan directly to the original owner of the house, who is now a mortgage note holder.
+This means that a buyer can by-pass traditional banks during the house buying process and find an owner-financer selling their home, and pay back the loan directly to the original owner of the house.
+That original owner is now a mortgage note holder.

 This note holder now holds the promissory note that reflects the agreement that the home-buyer will pay monthly payments (or other agreed upon installments) to the note holder.
 This process is essentially when someone sells their home and acts as the lender of the home they are selling, rather than asking the buyer to go to a traditional lender or bank.
 The note holder acts as the lender themselves, and is paid by the new home owner.

-There are also times when an individual finds themselves holding a promissory note (via mortgage note), such as when they become the beneficiary of an inheritance.
-Along with or besides cash, belongings, or other material goods, a person may be given a note as an asset as a product of receiving an inheritance.
+There are also times when an individual finds themselves holding a promissory note ( mortgage note), such as when they become the beneficiary of an inheritance.
+Along with, or besides cash, belongings, or other material goods, a person may be given a note as an asset instead of receiving an inheritance.